movebank/movebank-api-doc/movebank-api.md

-Movebank API: Description of download interface to build calls to the Movebank database
+Movebank REST API: Description of download interface to build calls to the Movebank database

 Contents
 - Introduction